JohannesBuchner/BXA/doc/sherpa-analysis.rst

 * For every row in the chain, compute the quantity of interest
 * Then, make a histogram of the results, or compute mean and standard deviations.

-This preserves the structure of the errors (multiple modes, degeneracies, etc.)
+This preserves the structure of the uncertainty (multiple modes, degeneracies, etc.)

 You can also access the output directly and compute other quantities::